 A great shot of espresso should have a top of brown foam called crema.
 This foam is a must because it contains aromatic oils, and it enhances the espresso taste.

 It’s hard to describe in words, but the best approximation is that it should taste like coffee smells.
 Many find it gross, just because it is too intense, or because they down it all at once.
 You know how great drip coffee smells sometimes.
 Yet when you drink it, it doesn’t resemble at all the smell.
 Take that drip coffee smell, and think about an enhanced version of it.
 Think about a flavor twice or three times more intense than that.
 That’s how espresso tastes.

 Is espresso bitter?
-Yes espresso is bitter.
+Yes, espresso is bitter.
 All coffee is bitter, but you get used to it.
 Once you got used to the bitterness, you start to detect floral notes, caramel, and other tones that the experts talk about.
 A bad shot, however, can be exceptionally bitter, if it’s brewed incorrectly.
-There is a great Quora post, where specialists chime in with explanation on the espresso bitterness.
-It’s a great read, if you are a beginner.
+There is a great Quora post, where specialists chime in with an explanation on the espresso bitterness.
+It’s a great read if you are a beginner.

 What Is the Aroma of a Perfect Espresso

 The perfect shot should be again an experience.
 The second the shot starts to flow, the room will be filled with intense coffee aroma.
 Espresso smells like coffee, basically, but more intense.
 Immediately after brewing, all of the volatile oils are in your cup.
 The brewing method ensures no aromas are lost during the preparation.
 With other methods, most of the aroma is lost.
 Smell your espresso, is part of the ritual.
 Here is a post where espresso geeks discuss it.
 If your shot doesn’t smell great, it’s probably the beans or the brewing parameters.